 Workshop Duration: May 17–August 6

 *Workshop availability is limited.
 Please note that completing the application does not guarantee a spot in a workshop.
-Space permitting, participants will receive an email invitation by May 14 with detailed instructions on how to join their desired workshop(s).
+Space permitting, participants will receive an email invitation with detailed instructions on how to join their desired workshop(s).

 Music and Money

 Thursdays from 6 PM–7:30 PM and Saturdays from 10:30 AM–12 PM

 In this workshop, participants explore the process of music production from start to finish and build a strong foundation of knowledge to increase their financial health.
 Professional artists, producers, and financial coaches lead all sessions, giving attendees an opportunity to expand their professional network.
 By the end of the program, participants will have created, released, and sold an original song in addition to developing a personal financial plan.

 Gain graphic design knowledge and experience in this course focused on Apple ProCreate, an industry-standard software that is capable of producing graphics from backgrounds, flyers, characters, ads and more.
 Using iPads, students will design PSA ads for NeON and other local organizations that will be on display throughout New York City.
 Participants will walk away with skills needed to provide design services to local business and develop a career in the arts.